Fighting climate change

 proportion of certified post-consumer polyolefin resin waste which takes the recycled content above 50 percent.
 The RheVision compounds are lightweight, environmentally friendly with a very unique aesthetic quality.

 Dryflex Green is a family of thermoplastic elastomer (TPE) compounds containing raw materials from renewable resources such as plant and vegetable crops.
-So far HEXPOL has developed several series with amounts of renewable content to over 90 percent with hardness from 15 Shore A to 55 Shore D. By introducing raw materials that are derived from renewable vegetable crops, that are responsibly grown, the environmental impact is improved and the carbon footprint is reduced.
+By introducing raw materials that are derived from renewable vegetable crops, that are responsibly grown, the environmental impact is improved and the carbon footprint can be reduced.
 Currently a LCA (Life Cycle Assessment) is being completed for Dryflex Green.

 The product group HEXLIGHT (micro-dense materials) meets the requirements from the automotive industry concerning weight reduction.
 The density of the rubber profiles is reduced up to 30 percent.
 This contributes to lower fuel consumption in vehicles.